wlmwu/nycu-os-capstone-2025/lab2/bootloader/README.md

 make
 ```

-This will compile the kernel and produce the final bootloader image (`kernel8.img`).
+This will compile the kernel and produce the bootloader image (`kernel8.img`).

 ## Running the Bootloader Kernel